 DLPA (also known as d,l-phenylalanine) is an amino acid combination that improves mood-elevating chemicals in the brain, including dopamine, and blocks a nervous system enzyme that intensifies pain signals.

 You CAN Stop Back Pain, and Feel Good Again!

 Back pain is extremely difficult to live with.
 It can color everything you do, keeping you from enjoying walks, working in the garden, and even getting a good night’s sleep.
 The ingredients I recommend will stop the pain and help build the strength of your back to prevent future injuries.
 Best of all, they are an option without the risks of over-the-counter and prescription medications.
 If you want to feel good again and enjoy being active, these are the ingredients you’ve been looking for.

-To stop the pain and help build the strength of your back, I recommend curcumin, boswellia, DLPA, white willow, and devil’s claw taken daily.
+To stop the pain and help build the strength of your back, I recommend curcumin enhanced with turmeric essential oil, standardized boswellia, DLPA, white willow, and devil’s claw taken daily.

 For more information, go to How to Stop Back Pain Naturally on YouTube!